 -

 The PM who can’t build anything is becoming a liability.
 Not because you need to write production code.
-But because the floor of what’s expected is rising fast, and the PMs who can go from idea to working prototype in a day are operating at a different speed.
+But because the PMs who can go from idea to working prototype in a day are operating at a different speed.

 Part 1: Solving My Own Problems